BennyTheDev/pipe-specs/README.md

 "[DECIMALS]": the decimals for the token from 0 - 8 as unsigned integer.

-"[MAX]": the max. amount of tokens as string, ever for this token as in supply.
+"[MAX]": the max. amount of tokens as hex encoded string, ever for this token as in supply.

-"[LIMIT]": the max. amount of tokens as string that may be minted per tx.
+"[LIMIT]": the max. amount of tokens as hex encoded string that may be minted per tx.

 A transaction containing this function, must be assigned to a beneficiary address as described in General Rules.
 This allows for applications like marketplaces sending royalties to the benificiary on trading fees.

-[MAX] and [LIMIT] values must be a string, representing a human readable number.
+[MAX] and [LIMIT] values must be a hex encoded string, representing a human readable number.
 Leading zeros are not allowed.
 Trailing zeros in decimals are not allowed.
 One decimal point can be used or omitted.
 No other characters are allowed.

 Transactions with decimal points beyond [DECIMALS] are rejected.
 Max. number is '18446744073709551615'.